the-turing-way/the-turing-way/conferences/abstracts/RSECon19-BinderHub-workshop-application.md

 ### Abstract

-_(1250 characters max, current count: -- [please update if you edit])_
+_(1250 characters max, current count: 1244 [please update if you edit])_

-#### Below is stolen (and edited) from my Cloud WG abstract, I quite like it!

-Binder (http://conference.scipy.org/proceedings/scipy2018/pdfs/project_jupyter.pdf) [1]/ BinderHub (https://binderhub.readthedocs.io/en/latest/index.html) is a Cloud-based, multi-user server technology that captures the computing environment of a GitHub repository within a Docker image.
+BinderHub is a Cloud-based, multi-user server technology that captures the computing environment of a GitHub repository within a Docker image.
 It then provides an interactive browser from which code can be run in the environment under which it was developed without placing installation responsibilities on the user.
 A unique URL to this browser is generated making the software easily sharable with collaborators.
 BinderHubs can be built anywhere in the world and are Cloud-neutral.
 Building a locally hosted BinderHub is advantageous as it would facilitate the use of private repositories and make available a greater variety of computing resources - facilities which are not currently available on the public Binder service.

 By harnessing the power of Cloud computing and building a BinderHub with expanded capabilities, scientific analyses can become more accessible and transparent to the wider community.
-We can improve reproducibility by making it easy to showcase and re-run analyses; improve reliability by making it easy to review analyses and catch bugs early in the development process without installation; and improve the reusability of the code by capturing the computing environment.

-[1] Project Jupyter, et al. (2018).
-Binder 2.0 - Reproducible, interactive, sharable environments for science at scale.
-In Proceedings of the 17th Python in Science Conference.
-SciPy. https://doi.org/10.25080/majora-4af1f417-011

-_(1574 characters, could probably get rid of the reference to reduce this and include it in a slide instead)_

-#### Original attempt, feel meh about it.

-A BinderHub (https://binderhub.readthedocs.io/en/latest/index.html) is a Cloud-based, multi-user server technology that hosts a code repository of Jupyter Notebooks as an interactive browser and generates a unique URL that is easily sharable.
-It works by building a Docker image containing the software with all of it's dependencies installed.
-This is then hosted in the Cloud and connected to the user's browser so they can run and interact with the code.
-Building your own BinderHub to host within your own institute/organisation/RSE group is beneficiary as it can be customised to the needs of your specific team.
-A privately hosted BinderHub can give the team the choice to host private repos and when these are publicly shared while working reproducibly.
-Further customisations can be made, such as: authentication, altering the user-allocated computational resources, persistent storage for users, etc.

-_(908 characters)_
+BinderHubs can showcase the reproducibility of software as well as being a valuable teaching or demonstration tool.

+In this workshop, attendees will learn how to deploy a BinderHub on Microsoft Azure and connect with others who have or are interested in doing so.
+Attendees should be familiar with Azure Cloud computing and the command line.

 ### Audience